Erika Harlacher: Biography

-In 2015, Harlacher voiced Mimori Togo in Yuki Yuna is a Hero, one of the main heroines who are called to save their world by interacting in an alternate dimension where they have super powers.
+In 2015, Harlacher voiced Mimori Togo in Yuki Yuna is a Hero, one of the main heroines who are called to save their world by interacting in an alternate dimension, where they have super powers.
 She described Togo as going through a lot of emotional stuff, which helped her expand her acting range.
 Anime News Network reviewer Theron Martin said that the cast was "appropriately chosen for their roles in a vocal quality sense and handled the acting capably."
 In the same year, she voiced main character Princess Asseylum Vers Allusia in Aldnoah.Zero as well as Elizabeth in The Seven Deadly Sins, both of which had English dub premieres on Netflix.
 She attended Sac-Anime in Sacramento, California; the panel she was on was regarded as one of the highlights of the convention.
 Manga Entertainment listed Harlacher among their top 5 English voice actresses.
 In 2016, she landed the voice role of main character Kurapika in the Viz Media English dub of the 2011 anime adaptation of Hunter x Hunter, which premiered on the Toonami block in April.
 In 2017, she voiced Ann Takamaki, one of the core player characters in the video game Persona 5.

-In 2018, Harlacher voiced main characters in two Netflix-streamed anime series: Violet in Violet Evergarden and Yumeko Jabami in Kakegurui – Compulsive Gambler.
+In 2018, Harlacher voiced the main characters in two Netflix-streamed anime series: Violet in Violet Evergarden and Yumeko Jabami in Kakegurui – Compulsive Gambler.
 In the same year, she landed the role of main character Yugo in the third season of Wakfu: The Animated Series.
 She also voiced Ondine in season 2 of Miraculous: Tales of Ladybug and Cat Noir.
 In 2019, Harlacher starred as Sakura Yamauchi in the English dub of the feature anime film I Want to Eat Your Pancreas.

+On May 16, 2025, Harlacher released her debut studio album Nondisclosure.

 Personal life

 Harlacher lives in North Hollywood in the Los Angeles area.
 In 2014, she started a Let's Play video channel on YouTube, where she plays through various games, some of which she has starred in, and others just for fun.
-She has a younger sister Natalie.
+She has a younger sister named Natalie.
 She also owns two dogs.
 On October 14, 2020, she married long-time partner Luke Stone.
 Her paternal grandfather, Ervin Harlacher, was the first president of Brookdale Community College.
+Harlacher is diagnosed with Obsessive–compulsive disorder and Attention deficit hyperactivity disorder.

+SAG-AFTRA controversy

+On April 25, 2025, in response to replies on her TikTok about whether she was going to continue voicing the character Venti in Genshin Impact in Version 5.6, Harlacher claimed that SAG-AFTRA was sending "threatening letters" to her and other actors, including financial core members.
+Many voice actors associated with SAG-AFTRA, such as Kyle McCarley, Corina Boettger, and Martin "LittleKuriboh" Billany, dismissed Harlacher's claim, stating that she broke Global Rule One.